N2303/THE-SPARKS-FOUNDATION-DATA-SCIENCE-BUSINESS-ANALYTICS-TASK-1/README.md

 The Sparks Foundation Tasks
-This repository contains the tasks that I completed while working as an intern for The Sparks Foundation.
+This repository contains the tasks that were mentioned.

 Internship Category - Data Science and Business Analytics Internship Duration - 1 Month ( JUNE-2021 )